stablekernel/aqueduct/source/docs/http/overview.md

 Aqueduct applications respond to HTTP requests.
 The main concepts and tasks are:

 - Setting up routes and initializing an application by subclassing `ApplicationChannel`
-- Subclassing `RESTController` to fulfill requests
+- Subclassing `ResourceController` to fulfill requests
 - Starting and stopping Aqueduct Applications with `aqueduct serve`
 - Binding a REST interface to a database table with `ManagedObjectController<T>`
 - Encoding and Decoding HTTP request and response bodies according to `HTTPCodecRepository`